Mutoxicated/HYPER/devlog.md

 Exams ended yesterday.
 I can finally focus on HYPER now.
 I calculated all the time i will spent working on hyper this summer, it is about 364 hours.
 365 hours of music, sfx, enemy, item creation as well as polishing.
 It might sound like a lot, but if i do this right it will be just enough time.

 Fixed some bugs today.

+## Day 372 thru 374

+Made a more organized schedule, now I know how much time I will spend on each thing and how much free time I have.

+I'm not going to continue this project.
+I don't think it is worth it at this point.
+The codebase is too much of a mess, due to my previous stupidities, there was no prototype to confirm the gameplay's entertainment and simply put: after a year of working on it, I can say I have learned so much about game development and how carefully and methodically it has to be approached to be able to finish one on a commercial level.
+I will say again that I made some really stupid mistakes.
+A year of messy development was led by clueless stubborness and iron-like determination to make it happen.
+Throughout this year I have changed a lot, and so has my love for game dev.
+It's been more and more of a downfall.
+I wouldn't think that bad though.
+That means the balance shifted.
+I have diluted my interest to all sorts of areas, from rhapsodies to academic analysis to story writing to programming to computer architecture through physics.
+Hitherto I have been trying to make it happen, but I don't think it's worth it anymore.

+Here's all my mistakes:
+1. Not starting with a prototype.
+Prototypes let you know if the direction you're going is even a viable direction.
+In prototypes your only focus is the gameplay.
+I started the game with the graphics and then the gameplay, because I had such a strong vision for it.
+2. Not caring enough about the architecture.
+I think sometimes I was just saying to myself "Eh, we can do this for now and we'll fix it later".
+That never happened.
+There were many times where I would find a bug that seemed to come out of nowhere, only to find out that my past self left a system unfinished.
+Sometimes I would begin to refactor a system and not even finish it.
+3. Spend most of my time on premature optimization.
+Don't do it.
+There are general coding principles you should follow, but those are acquired through experience and learning.
+If you feel like you have to, then you actually should shift focus on building the architecture of the codebase.
+Thinking that way will allow for optimizations later down the line, because you have a clearer image of the codebase as a whole.
+4. Not learning my engine of choice enough.
+If you're going to use a game engine, you should know all of its quirks.
+5. Not keeping the game simple.
+Always expanding on it with more and more stuff.

+Regarding (4), and more of as a general advice, some things cannot be learn fast.
+You have to work in that area for a long time.
+You still have to make a game though, so it is the bestest of the best to start by making a small game and slowly increase the size.

+I started by making a small multiplayer game.
+I abandoned it, however, because I thought steam doesn't provide free game servers .
+I was not researched enough in this area, because even if it didn't, there are tons more server providers like Unity Relay, Photon, etc.

+I initially started my 2nd project small, though I focused more on graphics rather than the gameplay.
+Therefore no prototype was made.
+I cannot emphasize these 4 previous points enough: DON'T MAKE THE SAME MISTAKES I DID -- else you will end like me, having to make this tough decision.
+It's a tough decision because, up to this point, I've developed somewhat of a bond with it.
+I'm really proud of the fact that I actually started game development.
+It got me in all sorts of places that I both wanted to go to and didn't expect.
+In the end what I care about is the fact that I started it and I let it lead me where it did.
+Of course everybody else cares about the end -- the product -- and yes I did want to make this game for the money and that hasn't and won't change, but I also wanted to make it for the journey.
+I had no idea of the path that I was taking; and honestly that's the amazing part.
+You look back and you say "Damn, I changed so much since then".

+Anyway, I will start another game.
+It will be multiplayer.
+Called Hyper 2 (don't ask where the 1st one is).
+Small in size but replayable at heart.
+Will finish by the end of summer as if it's either life or death.
+This was such a fun project, and there are definitely some debris and scraps that I will reuse in the next game, like most of the graphics components.

+To whoever is and has kept up with this devlog, even in the slightest, thanks for passing by, even for just a little bit of time.
+Expect a new repo.